jupiter1390/ePaperPriceTag/README.md

 * [Random Barcode] will generate random 13-digit number for barcode data.
 * [Submit] Button will send the data to ESP32 module via Bluetooth Connection.

-Font(Gulim) Supports ASCII and few additional Latin Characters, Japansese(Hiragana and Katakana - not supported fully), and mainline Hangul Characters
+Font(modified Gulim 12px and 18px bdf) Supports ASCII and few additional Latin Characters, Japansese(Hiragana and Katakana - not supported fully), and mainline Hangul Characters

 # Required Arduino Libraries